Jules Bonnot: 1912 crime spree and Bonnot's death

 Once the year turned 1912, "The Bonnot Gang" were beginning their infamous series of crimes.
 In addition to France, the gang commenced expanding their crime to Belgium.
 In January, the gang murdered two elderly people in their houses and stole several thousands of francs.
 In Paris, they successfully sold stolen goods for eight thousand francs and robbed a wealthy residence.
 Later that month, several friends of the members of the gang were arrested and interrogated by the French police.
 Bonnot and Octave Garnier were able to evade capture while they were in Lyon.

 After taking a train to Paris and then traveling to Ghent, Garnier and Bonnot murdered a chauffeur and severely wounded a watchman as they attempted to steal two cars but returned to Paris emptyhanded in late January.
 While there, several members altered their appearance in order to evade arrest.
-Instead of laying low, Bonnot Bonnot and Garnier continued their bouts of crime, venturing into Belgium and southern France at times.
+Instead of laying low, Bonnot and Garnier continued their bouts of crime, venturing into Belgium and southern France at times.

 In late February, the duo traveled to a wealthy neighborhood of Paris and robbed another Delaunay-Belleville and changed the plates.
 While on their way to Southern France, the car broke down and was repaired.
 Bonnot, in a hurry after the delay, sped at significant speed and nearly caused an accident in a suburb of Paris.
 A police officer spotted their traffic infraction and attempted to stop the vehicle only to be mortally wounded.
 With Bonnot at the wheel, the gang's vehicle ran over and severely injured a young woman while in a haste to leave the scene.
 With the murder of the policeman, the French ramped up their efforts to round up the "bandits" and the general public was placed on high alert to report any suspicious activity directly to the French authorities.